 As described in the Background section, DASNY's Construction Management activities consist of two types of disbursements - reimbursements to clients for projects they manage internally (Certified Construction Disbursements) and vendor payments for projects DASNY manages (DASNY-Managed Projects).
-As shown below, the majority (approximately 80%) come from reimbursements to clients for their internally managed projects.
-From a customer perspective, DASNY's Construction Management activities are concentrated (nearly 90%) with its public clients.
+As shown below, the majority (approximately 82%) come from reimbursements to clients for their internally managed projects.
+From a customer perspective, DASNY's Construction Management activities are concentrated (nearly 75%) with its public clients.
+During 2017, increased activity for Certified Construction Disbursements for private clients drove the overall increase in activity.
+In addition to public client work being essentially flat between 2016 and 2017, the increase in private client Certified Construction Disbursements caused the increase in their proportionate share of total construction expenditures to 26% (from 12%).

-Construction and Loan Disbursements (\$ in millions)
+Construction and Loan Disbursements (\$in millions)

-Included in the captions "Construction, Loan and Other Disbursements" and "Project Funds Disbursed" on the Statement of Cash Flows.
+^{} Included in the captions "Construction, Loan and Other Disbursements" and "Project Funds Disbursed" on the Statement of Cash Flows.
 These captions also included loan payoffs, defeasance of non-DASNY debt, costs of issuance, and capitalized fees and expenses.